FranciscoOnt/checkout-sdk-js/docs/interfaces/chasepayinitializeoptions.md

 This container is used to host the chasepay branding logo.
 It should be an HTML element.

-This container is used to host the chasepay branding logo.
-It should be an HTML element.

 ___

 ### `Optional` walletButton